 There are a number of emerging technologies and initiatives that have the potential to impact how the LCRV travels in coming years.
 It is beyond the scope of this plan to speculate on adoption rates, technological break throughs, and similar matters out to 2050.
-However, it is worthwhile to note what changes are already occurring or being discussed so they can One objective of tolling/congestion pricing on highways is the be proactively planned for and anticipated.
+However, it is worthwhile to note what changes are already occurring or being discussed so they can be proactively planned for and anticipated.